 What is TestFairy Connect?

-TestFairy Connect is proxy server installed on-premise, designed to help companies connect their bug tracking systems running behind firewall (JIRA Server, TFS), with the TestFairy cloud.
+TestFairy Connect is proxy server installed on-premise, designed to help companies connect their bug tracking systems running behind firewall (JIRA Server), with the TestFairy cloud.

 How to Install TestFairy Connect (video tutorial)

 Installation is done via npm.
-Please run the following command in a folder for your TestFairy Connect installation:
+Please run the following command in any folder for your TestFairy Connect installation:

 To configure TestFairy Connect, run the following line and follow the on-screen instructions: